fogbeam/JSDT/README.md

 You can also fire up another instance of your browser and play against yourself.
 Not as easy as you think!

-The game plays to 7 or until one of you presses &quot;End Game&quot;.
+The game plays to 7 or until one of you presses "End Game".
 The paddle on the left is your paddle.
 To control your paddle, just move your mouse up and down the screen and it will follow.